Pledge by Rainforest Alliance

 -Peru: Asociación Interétnica de Desarrollo de la Selva Peruana (AIDESEP); COICA (Coordinator of the Indigenous Organizations of the Amazon Basin); EPIKRESAM (Federation of Kichwa Indigenous People of the San Martín Region)

--Columbia: Fundación para la Conservación y el Desarrollo Sostenible (FDCS); OPEAC; Indigenous groups & organizations
+-Colombia: Fundación para la Conservación y el Desarrollo Sostenible (FDCS); OPEAC; Indigenous groups & organizations

 -Cameroon: The Association of Community forests of Mintom (RAFCOM); The Commune of Mintom; Association of Non-timber Forest Products' Buyers (ASEPSE); FECAPROBOIS (Association of Woodworkers); Ministry of Forestry and Wildlife (MINFOF); WWF & IDH (as part of a GEF-funded project)

 Through our projects we enhance the capacities of communities in sustainably managing natural forests and restoring degraded areas.
-We strengthen their livelihoods by supporting strong Community Forest Enterprises development and equitable governance, where needed by receiving FSC certification like in Indonesia, Guatemala and Columbia, as well as by supporting access to market, finance and alliances, as described in our Integrated Community Forest Management pathway
+We strengthen their livelihoods by supporting strong Community Forest Enterprises development and equitable governance, where needed by receiving FSC certification like in Indonesia, Guatemala and Colombia, as well as by supporting access to market, finance and alliances, as described in our Integrated Community Forest Management pathway

 All Rainforest Alliances project follow the 5 principles described in our position paper, which meet these conditions :